 • Enjoy lots of hugs and kisses

-• Sit close or invite them on to your lap
+• Sit close to them

 • Touch their shoulder when talking or making a request